Charlie Sheen: Awards and nominations

 Sheen has received numerous accolades including a Golden Globe Award for Best Actor – Television Series Musical or Comedy for Spin City in 2002.
 He was Golden Globe-nominated for Two and a Half Men in 2005 and 2006.
 He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series for Two and a Half Men from 2006 to 2009.
-He also received nominations for three Screen Actors Guild Awards, a Nickelodeon Kids' Choice Awards, four People's Choice Awards, and three Teen Choice Awards.
+He also received nominations for three Actor Awards, a Nickelodeon Kids' Choice Awards, four People's Choice Awards, and three Teen Choice Awards.
 He received a star on the Hollywood Walk of Fame in 1994.